 My name is Maura Elizabeth Cunningham, and I’ve been the Digital Media Manager at the AAS since 2016.
 My affiliation with the association, however, began a decade before I started working here: I joined the AAS as a student member back in 2006, and I also worked as the Journal of Asian Studies editorial assistant while earning my PhD in modern Chinese history at the University of California, Irvine.
 At the Secretariat, my days are filled with posting to the AAS social media accounts, editing the #AsiaNow blog, and overseeing the association’s online presence.
 Please email me anytime if you have questions, comments, or suggestions about any of those areas.
 I’m also always happy to speak with AAS members who are interested in exploring non-traditional academic careers, so don’t hesitate to drop me a line if you’d like to discuss that topic!

-As conference manager, I am responsible for all logistics and planning related to the annual conference, including speaker and exhibitor management, the program committee, and the content on the AAS conference website.
-In addition, I handle the call for proposals for AAS-in-Asia conferences and serve as liaison for the AAS-in-Asia local planning committee, as well as the program committee.
-I am also responsible for the logistics for other AAS events, including the meetings of the Board of Directors, Program Committees, and Summer Workshops.
+As the Director of Conferences and Events, I am responsible for leading all planning related to event strategy and logistics related to the AAS Annual Conference, AAS-in-Asia, and other meetings and events.
 My background includes a M.S. in Hospitality & Tourism Management (Roosevelt University) and a B.A. in Communications (University of Michigan).
-I am a member of the Professional Convention Management Association (PCMA) and have been designated a Certified Meeting Professional (CMP).
+I am a member of the Professional Convention Management Association (PCMA), National Coalition of Black Meeting Professionals and have a Certified Meeting Professional (CMP) and Digital Event Strategist (DES) designation.
 Please contact me if you have any general questions regarding AAS meetings and events.

-Hello!
 As AAS Publications Manager, I am responsible for publications production at the AAS Secretariat in Ann Arbor.
 I moved to Michigan from my hometown of Manchester, England, the year that Bill Clinton became U.S. president and joined AAS the year that the U.S. hosted the World Cup (i.e., it’s been a few years!).
-I love books, movies, music (60s and 70s rock to punk to post-punk/new wave to “the next best band going” and back again!) and soccer (an avid Manchester United fan since 1976).
-If you are looking for information about our book series—ASIA SHORTS, KEY ISSUES IN ASIAN STUDIES, or ASIA PAST & PRESENT—or about our classroom/teaching journal, EDUCATION ABOUT ASIA, please e-mail me, visit the Publications section of the AAS website, or call me.
+I love books, movies, music and soccer.
+If you are looking for information about our three book series—ASIA SHORTS, KEY ISSUES IN ASIAN STUDIES, or ASIA PAST & PRESENT—or about our classroom/teaching journal, EDUCATION ABOUT ASIA, please e-mail me or visit the publications section of the AAS website.
 And if you attend the AAS conference, be sure to stop by the AAS Publications booth to say hello.